SystemsScientist/C-Primer-Plus-Chapter-12/README.md

 # C Primer Plus - Chapter 12 Exercises and Solutions

-This repository contains the Listings, Exercises, and Solutions for Chapter 12 of C Primer Plus, 5th edition, by Stephen Prata, which covers Storage Classes, Linkage, and Memory Management.
+This repository contains the Listings, Exercises, and Solutions for Chapter 12 of C Primer Plus, 5th edition, by Stephen Prata, which covers the following
+topics:

+    (1) keywords: auto, extern, static, register, const, volatile, and restricted
+    (2) functions: rand(), srand(), time(), malloc(), calloc(), and free()
+    (3) how C allows you to determine the scope of a variable (how widely known it is) and the life-time of a variable (how long it remains in existence)
+    (4) designing more complex programs

 I created this repository for two reasons.
 First, I wanted to incorporate Git and GitHub into my workflow, so I could give myself an opportunity to practice